Alamelu515/Movie-Recommendation-System/README.md

 **Dataset:** Movielens 100k dataset.

 **Features:**
-Load and preprocess the Movielens dataset.
+1. Loads and preprocesses the Movielens dataset.
-Prepare embeddings for user IDs and movie titles.
+2. Prepares embeddings for user IDs and movie titles.
-Implement BPR loss for training the model.
+3. Implements BPR loss for training the model.
-Train the model using Adagrad optimizer.
+4. Trains the model using Adagrad optimizer.
-Evaluate the model and make movie recommendations for sample users.
+5. Evaluates the model and make movie recommendations for sample users.

 ### Recommendation System 3: Graph Neural Network (GNN) Model